gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#restore():reduce</code>
 </p>
 <p>
-Restores cr to the state saved by a preceding call to cairo.context#save() and removes that state from the stack of saved states.
+Restores cr to the state saved by a preceding call to <code>cairo.context#save()</code> and removes that state from the stack of saved states.
 </p>
 <p>
 <strong>cairo.context#get_target</strong>